 Lynx Project

-The Wek’èezhìi Land and Water Board (WLWB) issued a land use permit for the Lynx project in April, 2014 and issued a water licence for the Lynx project for the GNWT ENR Minister to sign off.
+The Wek’èezhìi Land and Water Board (WLWB) issued a land use permit for the Lynx project in April, 2014 and issued a water license for the Lynx project for the GNWT ENR Minister to sign off.
 A DFO authorization is required before the scheduled fish out in 2015.

 Fox Pit